TWA Digitisation Grant 2017

-We know that limited funding for cultural heritage digitisation projects is one of the primary barriers that UK heritage institutions face when attempting to digitise and digitally preserve their collections.
+Last year the TWA Digitisation Grant was created because we knew that limited funding for cultural heritage digitisation projects was one of the primary barriers that UK heritage institutions faced when attempting to digitise and digitally preserve their collections.

-The Primary Grant will be awarded to the winning institution/organisation as selected by our judging panel (see below for details of judging process), whilst the Secondary Grant will be awarded to the closest “runner up”.
+The Primary Grant of £5000 will be awarded to the winning institution/organisation, as selected by our judging panel (see below for details of judging process).
+Whilst the Secondary Grant will be awarded to the closest “runner up”.

 TWA Grant funding can be used for any UK-based digitisation project, excluding digitising 3D and audio-visual materials.
 For full details of how the funding may be used read our What we fund guide.

-The Grant funding will be provided in the form of TownsWeb Archiving services: including digitisation, metadata transcription, optical character recognition, website design and/or digital asset management software.
+The Grant funding will be provided in the form of TownsWeb Archiving services: including digitisation, metadata transcription, optical character recognition (ocr), website design and/or digital asset management software.

 How the funding is allocated between these services is entirely up to the applicant, however the project must include digitisation of some sort to be eligible.

-Who is eligible to apply for the Digitisation Grant?
+Who is eligible to apply for the TWA Digitisation Grant?